krenalis/krenalis/doc/src/developers/connectors/database.md

 Columns(ctx context.Context, table string) ([]types.Property, error)
 ```

-Chichi invokes the `Columns` method when creating or updating a database destination action, retrieving the columns of the table to which data should be exported.
+Meergo invokes the `Columns` method when creating or updating a database destination action, retrieving the columns of the table to which data should be exported.

 The `Columns` method returns the table's columns as a slice of `Property` values, detailing the names and types of each column.